In this tutorial, we will look at setting another type of field, a Selection List, one with cascading lists.

-Let’s create the new field.
+Let’s create a new field.

-Right click the fields item in the Process Explorer and from the drop-down menu, click on New Field.
+Right-click the fields item in the Process Explorer and from the drop-down menu, click on New Field.

 In the Create Field popup window, click Select List (Cascading), click Save.